pylint-dev/pylint/doc/output.rst

 The default format for the output is raw text.
 You can change this by passing pylint the ``--output-format=<value>`` option.
-Possible values are: json, parseable, colorized, msvs (visual studio) and html.
+Possible values are: json, parseable, colorized and msvs (visual studio).

 Moreover you can customize the exact way information are displayed using the `--msg-template=<format string>` option.
 The `format string` uses the